When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 Furthermore, unlimited message history, unlimited users, and reliable file sharing make Pumble feel tailored to how businesses actually work.

-So, stop using apps that limit you and switch to a tool made with teams in mind.
+So, stop using apps that limit you and switch to a tool made to connect teams.